peterhcharlton/starter-hugo-academic/content/post/ppg_webinars/index.md

 **Speakers:**

-- **Xiaorong Ding (University of Electronic Science and Technology of China)** will present on _Exploiting Photoplethysmogram Features for Cuffless Blood Pressure Estimation_
+- **Xiaorong Ding (University of Electronic Science and Technology of China)** will present on _Exploiting Photoplethysmogram Features for Cuffless Blood Pressure Estimation_.
 - **Serena Zanelli (Paris Sorbonne Nord University)** will present on _Deep learning approach to detect signal quality from clinical to non-clinical PPG devices_ ([accompanying paper](https://doi.org/10.1109/EMBC46164.2021.9629640)).

 ### Developments in Photoplethysmography